Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Introduction

-where $\lambda_j$ are the ion charges and $y_k \in \mathbb{R}^3$ are the nuclear positions.
-The learning task is to estimate both the parameters $\lambda_k$ and the positions $y_k$.
-This introduces a key distinction from previous work: the nonlinearity of the learning problem under consideration.
-Additionally, one encounters analytical challenges such as the regularity constraints imposed by the Laplacian as well as the Coulomb potential and the need to solve a highly nonlinear system to access the position of the Coulomb potential.
+We then study the following learning task: Assume we can prepare an initial state of non-interacting fermions subjected to $-\Delta+V$, perform time evolution and measure.
+Using this information, we aim to estimate the parameters $\lambda_1,\ldots,\lambda_K\geq 0$ and positions $y_1,\ldots,y_K\in \mathbb R^3$.
+The motion of the ions can be neglected by the time-dependent Born-Oppenheimer approximation; see, e.g., \cite{hagedorn1980time}.
+The assumption that the fermions are non-interacting is only approximate when they are electrons, as these exhibit Coulomb repulsion amongst each other.
+The corrections are small, e.g., for the case of strongly charged ions.
+Alternatively, our algorithm can be modified to only involve a single pair of distant fermions each time, so that their interaction is heavily suppressed, but this requires repeating the experiment more often.

+The central analytical challenge of our work is the regularity constraints imposed by the Laplacian.
+Learning the ion positions in the Coulomb potential introduces another novel challenge we need to address: nonlinear parameter dependencies.
 Addressing these difficulties requires nonlinear numerical algorithms as well as a careful perturbation analysis of the Coulomb potential.

-Beyond the Coulomb case, we also consider broader classes of potentials, including smooth functions, hyperbolic functions, and polynomials.
+Beyond the Coulomb case, we also consider learning broader classes of potentials, including smooth potentials and Fourier potentials, again by studying the time evolution of suitably prepared non-interacting fermions.
 All of these models can be addressed within a unified data acquisition framework using our modularly designed algorithm.
 Here, parallelization exponentially reduces the sample complexity of the algorithm and allows for an efficient approximation of the considered potential.
-This requires novel information-propagation bounds \cite{hinrichs2023lieb}, as well as a careful choice of physical states to prepare due to the superselection rule.
+Parallelization is enabled by locality estimates, which are more challenging in the continuum and which we obtain through the IMS localization formula \cite[Theorem 3.2]{cycon1987schrodinger} and information-propagation bounds for continuum systems \cite{hinrichs2023lieb}.
+Also a suitable choice of physical states allows to avoid introducing any reference system imposed by the superselection rule as is common for fermionic learning protocols \cite{hayden}.
+Finally, the main reason why we choose to work with free (non-interacting) fermions is precisely that we aim for parallelization, which requires strong control on information propagation (i.e., Lieb-Robinson bounds).
+In the continuous space $\mathbb R^d$, Lieb-Robinson bounds are currently underdeveloped.
+Using \cite{gebert2020lieb,hinrichs2023lieb}, it would be possible to treat smeared-out two-body interactions, but this would still lead to bounds that grow with system size, because the bounds treat the time evolution of individual fermionic creation and annihilation operators, but need to be applied to products of those.
+We emphasize that possible future improvements on information propagation bounds in $\mathbb R^d$ can be incorporated into our modular algorithm to cover also interacting fermions uniformly in the system size.